AI-4-SE/GreenIDE-Eclipse/README.md

 # GreenIDE-Eclipse

-GreenIDE-Eclipse is an pluginfor the Eclipse IDE.
+GreenIDE-Eclipse is an plugin for the Eclipse IDE.
 It visualizes non-functional properties of Performance-Influence Models at the method-level.
 It further shows a list of methods ordered by their energy consumption.
-Is is developed based on the [Vogella](https://www.vogella.com/tutorials/EclipsePlugin/article.html) tutorial.
+It is developed based on the [Vogella](https://www.vogella.com/tutorials/EclipsePlugin/article.html) tutorial.

 ## How To Install